When Is the Best Time

 Location and Tips

-The walk to Nelson Falls is a must to get an idea of the beauty and the wilderness of this cool-temperature rainforest.
 The trail is well maintained, easily accessible on a boardwalk and much is explained on boards.
-This short half an hour return hike is one of the very few opportunities to get a little glimpse of the wild and untouched National Park.
-There are huge parking and toilet facilities.
+This short hike is one of the very few opportunities to get a little glimpse of the wild and pristine National Park.
+There are ample parking and toilet facilities.
 An entrance fee or National Park Pass is required.

 The tremendous National Park is also accessible by boat.
 Daily cruises depart from Strahan on the West Coast.
 Scenic flights are also offered.